-- This layer will return a tensor where first dimension has been transformed to be 32.
-This layer can only be connected downstream to a layer that expects 128-dimensional vectors as input. - We do not specific the input shape argument.
+- This layer can only be connected downstream to a layer that expects 128-dimensional vectors as input. - We do not specify the input shape argument.
 The layer automatically infers its input shape as being the output shape of the layer that comes before.